vjrossi/tdash6/blueprint.md

 ## Overview

-This application integrates with the Tesla Fleet API to allow users to authenticate and view basic information about their vehicles.
+This application integrates with the Tesla Fleet API to allow users to authenticate and view information about their vehicles.

 ## Features & Design